QuarkNerd/blog/ceberhardt/_posts/2015-03-05-reactjs-in-swift.md

 author: ceberhardt
 title: Implementing React.js in Swift
 layout: default_post
+summary: >-
-summary: "This blog post explores the novel approach taken by the React.js team, where the UI is expressed as a function of the current application state, and re-implements it with Swift."
+  This blog post explores the novel approach taken by the React.js team, where the UI is expressed as a function of the current application state, and re-implements it with Swift.
 categories:
-  - Swift
-  - iOS
-  - Mobile
+  - Tech
 ---

 This blog post explores the novel approach taken by the [React.js](http://facebook.github.io/react/) team, where the UI is expressed as a function of the current application state, and re-implements it with Swift.